Jerry Only: Misfits

+Kryst the Conqueror

+In 1987, four years after the dissolution of the Misfits, Only and Doyle formed the metal band Kryst The Conqueror with drummer The Murp.
+Select songs from the album were released by Only's record label "Cyclopian Music" as an EP, and featured guest guitarist Dave "The Snake" Sabo of the rock band Skid Row.

 World Championship Wrestling

 In 1999, Only and the rest of the then Misfits lineup had a brief stint in World Championship Wrestling when they aligned with wrestler Vampiro.
 Only participated in probably the most memorable match of the Misfits' time when he fought Dr. Death in a steel cage match.
 Only was dominated in the match but Death was distracted when the rest of the Misfits interfered and attacked his manager Oklahoma (a parody of Jim Ross), pouring barbecue sauce in his eyes.
 Only won the match after being accidentally Irish whipped through the cage door by Dr. Death.